-While we have introduced you to online learning and provide you different sources in part I, there is more to konw about online learning.
-In this part, we talk about what online learning is and what methods and forms of are being available.
+We introduced online learning and different sources in part I. However, there is more to know about online learning.
+In the second part, we talk about online and e-learning and what methods and forms are available.

 What is online learning?